 Looking for new music?
 Look no further than your local Queens Library!
 Every month, our expert staff will bring you the best of what's new in our collection.
-Check out these music recommendations for November.
+Check out these music recommendations for March.

 Sleater-Kinney got a little lost in the grunge wave of the mid-1990s.
 Although they were critically successful and opened for bigger bands like Pearl Jam, they couldn’t break free of the “riot grrrl” stereotype or move beyond college radio into mainstream acceptance.
 They went on hiatus in 2006 and moved on to other endeavors (including the TV show Portlandia).
 Nine years later, the band is back together with an album of new material, No Cities To Love.
 The reaction has been tremendously favorable and most of the shows on their tour are sold out.
 Watch the video for “A New Wave,” featuring Tina and the gang from the animated comedy Bob’s Burgers.